-He achieved a great as a political leader, working against discrimination, poverty, and the caste system He expanded women’s rights, religious tolerance, and economic self-reliance.
+He achieved a great deal as a political leader, working against discrimination, poverty, and the caste system.
+He expanded women’s rights, religious tolerance, and economic self-reliance.

 For all these things he is rightly honored.
 But in the long run, Mahatma (literally “Great Soul”) may be best remembered for his contribution to humanity’s inner life.